Overwhelmed Parents Need to Start HERE to Define the Problem

 Focus on the Goal

 This approach also helps parents focus on what their kids need to be doing instead of simply focusing on the wrong behavior.
 Listen to your words of correction.
 Are they primarily focused on the problem?
 Or are they focused on the solution?
-In just a matter of a few minutes one mom let out a trail of words that went on and on such as, “Cut it out.”
+In just a matter of a few minutes one mom let out a trail of words that went on and on “Cut it out.”
 “Stop being annoying.”
 “People aren’t going to like you if you keep that up.”
 Instead, she’d be more effective if she’d say, “Think about being sensitive.”
 “Remember, stop and think first.”
 “Consider how the other person is feeling.”
 Focusing on the character quality you’re working on allows you to take a more positive and hopeful approach.

 In order to keep character training practical you might want to develop working definitions of the qualities you’re focusing on.
 These aren’t dictionary definitions, but are practical statements that give children hands-on ways to think about heart issues.
 Here are some examples to get you started, but the best definitions are ones that you develop that are targeted specifically to your child’s needs.